 The two biggest causes for diaper rashes come down to moisture and friction.

-“Commonly, urine and stool left in the diaper can irritate your baby’s skin over time,” said Vidya Surapaneni, MD, a pediatrician at Banner Desert Medical Center.
+“Commonly, urine and stool left in the diaper can irritate your baby’s skin over time,” said Vidya Surapaneni, MD, a pediatrician with Banner Children's.
 “Diapers can also chafe or rub against your baby’s bottom causing friction.”

 Other things that can contribute to a diaper rash are: